History of Caltanissetta: Foundation of the city

-The earliest documents in which the city's name appears date back to Norman times.
+The earliest documents in which the city's name appears date to Norman times.
 The first to mention a toponym traceable to Caltanissetta was in the 11th century the personal chronicler of the Great Count Roger, Goffredo Malaterra, who narrated the Norman conquest of Sicily; he lists it, with the name of Calatenixet, among the eleven strongholds conquered to encircle and isolate the Emir of Enna:

-Caltanissetta is the only toponym for which Malaterra takes care to provide a Latin translation, moreover confirmed later: the toponym in fact derives from the Arabic Qalʿat an-nisāʾ, literally translatable as "fortress of women" (or "castle of women"), which is the name by which the Arab geographer Idrisi referred to the city in 1154 in The Book of Roger.
+This text unequivocally demonstrates the existence of a settlement predating the arrival of the Normans that did not correspond to the current town center.

+During the Norman period, in his 1154 work “The Book of Roger”, the Arab geographer al-Idrisi referred to the city by the Arabic name “Qalʿat an-nisā”, literally translated as "fortress of the women" (or "castle of the women").